BurgessX/img-bed/README.md

-# imgbed
+# img-bed
-Image bed for Markdown documents.
+Image bed mainly for Markdown documents on my blog.